slamice/wri/fiction/Other stories/travis-movie.md

 Barry: We have definite Backend bloat.

-Singhyo: No we don't.
+Seung-hyo: No we don't.

 Barry: I don't think you're listening to me.

-Singhyo: No, I heard you.
+Seung-hyo: No, I heard you.

 ...